openbsd/xenocara/lib/mesa/src/gallium/docs/source/tgsi.rst

 When enabled, the input for TGSI_SEMANTIC_SAMPLEMASK will exclude samples that have failed the depth/stencil tests.
 This is only valid when FS_EARLY_DEPTH_STENCIL is also specified.

-LAYER_VIEWPORT_RELATIVE
-"""""""""""""""""""""""

-When enabled, the TGSI_SEMATNIC_LAYER output value is relative to the current viewport.
-This is especially useful in conjunction with TGSI_SEMANTIC_VIEWPORT_MASK.

 Texture Sampling and Texture Formats